 In order to become familiar with programming the Cell BE, we initially implemented a few versions of the standard simplex method (which is best suited for dense problems).
-However, as will be discussed in Section 3.3, it turned out that it is extremely hard to make the standard simplex method work reliably on even medium-sized data sets.
+(Natvig's comment: This can be justified when we have a task description and "angrepsmåte") As mentioned in Section 4.1, it turned out that it is extremely hard to make the standard simplex method work reliably on even medium-sized data sets

 Our Cell implementation is a fairly straightforward parallelisation of the standard simplex method (that is, it is only a parallel formulation of the same algorithm), so it gives the same results as our sequential implementation.
 Given that the sequential implementation normally yields a wrong answer for problems of nontrivial size, it is not particularily useful for computations, but Miriam (who has invested in a Cell (TODO: Move this information to the introduction)) was still interested in a demonstration of how much impact the data transfers have on performance.
-Therefore, we provide here a description of our parallelisation strategy, and in Section 4.2.1 we provide detailed timings of some test runs.
+Therefore, we provide here a description of our parallelisation strategy, and in Section 5.2.1 we provide detailed timings of some test runs.